 The main difference between a heart attack and cardiac arrest is that a heart attack results from poor circulation while sudden cardiac arrest (SCA) results from an electrical malfunction.
 A heart attack is generally triggered by some form of blockage while cardiac arrest causes the heart to stop beating without warning due to a misfire.

 These events also vary in their prognoses.
-Of the approximately one million heart attacks occurring every year in the U.S., only 14% are fatal.
+Approximately one million heart attacks occur every year in the U.S. Of these, around 14% are fatal.
 Of the estimated 356,000 cardiac arrests, nearly 90% are fatal.
 There are other important differences as well, which become more apparent when we compare the causes, symptoms, and treatments.

 Cardiac Arrest